UltraEngine/Documentation/CPP/Pixmap_WritePixel.md

 | x | x position of the pixel to write |
 | y | y position of the pixel to write |
 | color | [RGBA](RGBA.md) color |

+## Remarks

+This command is thread-safe, as long as multiple threads do not write to the same region.

 ## Example